jpastuszek/httpimagestore/README.md

 #### path

 This directive is used to define storage and retrieval paths that will be used when storing and sourcing file on file system or S3 service.
-There can be one path directive per path definition or multiple paths can be defined with on directive using `{}` brackets.
+You can declare one path per statement or use `{}` brackets syntax to define more than one with single statement - they are semantically equal.

 Arguments:

 1. name - name of the path used later to reference it
-1. pattern - path patter that can consists of characters and variables surrounded by `#{}`
+2. pattern - path patter that can consists of characters and variables surrounded by `#{}`

 Variables:

 * `digest` - input image digest based on it's content only; this is first 16 hex characters from SHA2 digest; ex. `2cf24dba5fb0a30e`
 * `path` - remaining (unmatched) request URL path
 * `basename` - name of the file without it's extension determined from `path`